 Some individuals who are opposed to transfusion of whole blood may be willing to receive component therapy.
 Instead of transfusing whole blood, specific portions of the blood may be separated and used as needed. ing method was utilized.
 "Mean baseline hematocrit serum levels were 35.8 +/- 6.3%.
-The mean decrease of hematocrit serum levels was 20.0 +/- 21.1% after surgery."
-One patient died intraoperatively due to a decrease in serum hematocrit and four patients died postoperatively due to anemia.
-Patients who underwent coronary artery bypass surgery without cardiopulmonary bypass experienced the lowest decrease in serum hematocrit levels.
+The mean decrease of hematocrit serum levels was 20.0 +/- 21.1% after surgery."10 One patient died intraoperatively due to a decrease in serum hematocrit and four patients died postoperatively due to anemia.
+Patients who underwent coronary artery bypass surgery without cardiopulmonary bypass experienced the lowest decrease in serum hematocrit levels.10

 Individuals who might refuse transfusion of blood may not aware of the relatively new techniques (and related success rates) that may be used eliminate or reduce the need for a blood transfusion.
-From a social justice perspective, all patients (or parents) should be informed of every option that is available prior to refusing or consenting to transfusion of blood.
+From a social justice perspective, all patients (or parents) should be informed of every option that is available prior to refusing or consenting to transfusion of blood.1 technology education since 1996.
+Throughout the years, she has contributed many articles to the Journal, reporting on a variety of topics.